When Is the Best Time

 Is Biosphere 2 Worth It?

-Biosphere 2 is worth seeing and worth drive and time for most adults.
-The entrance fee is reasonable, and the science experiments are truly fascinating: The largest indoor ocean with a coral reef, a fog desert, and the largest indoor rain forest.
+Biosphere 2 is worth seeing and worth driving and time for most adults.
+The entrance fee is reasonable, and the science experiments are truly fascinating: The largest indoor ocean with a coral reef, a fog desert, and the largest indoor rainforest.

 It may even be worth it for kids if there is enough interest in scientific topics.
 The tour duration is definitely suitable for the younger ones.

 Most visitors say that even the advanced tours are worth it since they provide an additional and intriguing insight into what it was like to live there for two years.
 The tour guides are extremely knowledgeable and enthusiastic.

 The only small downside is the many stairs to walk and that the many interesting parts are not accessible by wheelchair.

 My Personal Experience

 This isn’t just the set for the corny, 1996 movie, Bio-Dome.
 This is one of the world’s most fascinating facilities dedicated to, “The research and understanding of global scientific issues” … as their website describes.
 Biosphere 2 was named giving a head nod to Earth (Biosphere 1 so to speak).